The-Great-Nate/DAQLab_Pico_DataAnalysis/README.md

 # `Data Acquisition Investigation with a Raspberry Pi Pico`

-_Install instructions adapted from Stoyan Trilov and Sudan Paramesvaran_ This repository includes a project showing an example of how to use Raspberry Pi Pico functionality in a DAQ context.
+_Install instructions adapted from Stoyan Trilov and Sudan Paramesvaran._
+This repository includes a project showing an example of how to use Raspberry Pi Pico functionality in a DAQ context.

 ## Build instructions